-For example, if the alignment score threshold is specified as 28, then edges are only drawn between nodes (protein sequences) that share that level of similarity (or greater).
+In the case of the Figure 1, if the alignment score threshold is specified as 28 (center), then edges are only drawn between nodes (protein sequences) that share that level of similarity (or greater).
 If two proteins are not connected, that means their sequences are less similar than described by the 28 threshold value.
-If the network is recalculated at a more permissive (smaller) alignment score, relationships may become apparent that were not evident at more stringent (larger) alignment score.
-Groups of highly similar proteins display a high degree of interconnectivity even as the aligment score is increased.
-These “clusters” are often very useful for the interrogation of enzyme function.
+If the network is recalculated at a more stringent (greater) alignment score (right, threshold 56), the network is segregated into clusters of highly similar proteins.
+If the network is recalculated at a more permissive (lesser) alignment score (left, threshold 14), relationships between previously segregated proteins become apparent.

 Figure 2.
 Rooted phylogenetic tree (UPGMA) created with ClustalW (A) using the same sequence set as shown in the network in Figure 1 (B).
 Proteins in the tree are identified by their six character UniProt accession numbers.

 Besides speed, another major advantage of SSNs is the ability to include pertinent information for each individual protein (such as species, annotation, length, PDB deposition, etc.).
 This information is included as “node attributes” which are searchable and sortable within a sequence similarity network displayed in Cytoscape (3).

 SSNs have been proven useful for examining the sequence relationships between proteins and have helped for functional assignment.